-Policies & Reports
+Policies and Reports

 Stay informed!
-If you don't see the report you are looking for listed on this page, please call 203-773-8550 for assistance.
+If you don't see the report you are looking for listed on this page, please call (203) 773-8573 for assistance.

-Accreditation of an institution of higher education by Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied though a peer review process.
+Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied though a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 Accreditation by the Commission is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

 Inquiries regarding the accreditation status by the Commission should be directed

-Commission on Institutions of Higher Education
+New England Commission of Higher Education

-3 Burlington Woods Drive, Suite 100
+3 Burlington Woods Drive, Suite 100,

 Burlington, MA 01803-4514